BS”D

 Being that the common man is busy and preoccupied in making a living and acquiring wealth, his head is in חומר, or as we call call it גשמיות.
 Studying Torah and delving in intellectual pursuits is not his thing.

-Hashem therefore prescribed some מצוות that will cause the common man to make his way to ירושלים to mingle and interacts with the חכמים in the vicinity of the בית המקדש where the סנהדרין is located and scholars and knowledge abound.
+Hashem therefore prescribed some מצוות that will cause the common man to make his way to ירושלים to mingle and interact with the חכמים in the vicinity of the בית המקדש where the סנהדרין is located and scholars and knowledge abound.

 To perform these מצוות a person would either make the trip himself or send a son to spend time there and have the necessary provisions to eat while there – the מעשר!

-He or his son, having acquired and absorbed Torah knowledge, will upon their return to their families, have an influence on the entire household.
+He or his son, having acquired and absorbed Torah knowledge, will, upon their return to their families, have an influence on the entire household.

 A family member that transmits knowledge to his family is far superior than listening to a Shiur from a local Rov – even with a weekly shiur.
 This is especially true to women and children.